MediaServe/RT-Extension-Flock/README.md

 You may need root permissions to do any of these steps

-Edit /etc/request-tracker4/RT_SiteConfig.pm

-Install the extension by adding the folllowing line:
+Edit `/etc/request-tracker4/RT_SiteConfig.pm` and install the extension by adding the folllowing line:

     Plugin('RT::Extension::Flock');